Five former South African policemen admit to killing Biko

 The Truth Commission will investigate the death and decide whether to grant amnesty to the former police officers.
-The panel was given the power to grant amnesty in order to promote reconciliation after decades of white-minority rule, which ended in 1994 with all-race elections that made Mandela president.
+The panel was given the power to grant amnesty in order to promote reconciliation after decades of white-minority rule, which ended with the country’s first all-race elections in 1994.

-Biko’s widow wants justice for her husband’s killers, not forgiveness.
+Biko’s widow, however, wants justice for her husband’s death.
 Last year, she and the families of two other apartheid victims went to South Africa’s highest court to challenge the commission’s right to forgive certain crimes.

 The court rejected their application, saying amnesty was essential to learning the full truth about apartheid.